franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 > [!NOTE]
 > In our classic meetings module, users could write "minutes", which are notes taken during the meeting.
 Users can still edit the agenda item description to do so, but now they can also use the outcome feature to make it more clear.

-The updated Meetings module now allows you to set a Meeting status:
+The updated Meetings module now allows you to set a meeting status:

 ![Screenshot: OpenProject's Meetings module, setting a meeting status](openproject-15-4-meeting-status.png)